analyticsbyui/scholarshipCalculator/README.md

 *I returned from a mission after Jan 1st ____*

 The year in this statement is dynamically generated by subtracting 1 from the current year.
-This ensures the calculator always reflects a rolling time frame—specifically, within two years of the stated date—without requiring manual updates each year.
+This ensures the calculator always reflects a rolling time frame,specifically within two years of the stated date without requiring manual updates each year.

 The code that handles this logic is located at the bottom of the `<script>` tag and looks like this: